 That said, swapping out your old GPU for a new one isn’t as simple as just unplugging the old one and slapping the new one in.
 There are a few key points that you’re going to want to consider throughout the process, including before, during, and after the upgrade.

-Upgrading your GPU – Points to consider
+Upgrading your GPU – Points to consider in the Replacement Process

 Upgrading your GPU isn’t the most involved process ever, but it does take a little bit of forethought so you’re not putting yourself into a problematic position.
-Not considering these points could result in you buying a card that’s not supported by your system, one that won’t fit in your case, one that’s not a worthwhile upgrade, or even breaking things!
+Not considering these points could result in you buying a new graphics card that’s not supported by your system, one that won’t fit in your case, one that’s not a worthwhile upgrade, or even breaking things!

 So, let’s avoid all of that and consider these points before upgrading your GPU.
 Might as well spend 5 minutes reading now so you can save yourself the hassle of potentially wasting hundreds of dollars down the road!